Afghan boy relives terror of 'bomb-like' landslide

 "There are thousands of families who are in desperate need of help and hundreds of other homes are at risk, or possibly another landslide," said deputy governor Bedaar.

-"The government and relief organizations must act swiftly and send us more aid and equipment.
+"The government and relief organisations must act swiftly and send us more aid and equipment.
 What we have so far is not enough."

 Over the past fortnight, about a third of the country has been flooded due to heavy seasonal rains and snow melt, killing 159 people.